Overview

 Delete existing task: delete

-should be a positive integer and a task with the number INDEX
+Delete an existing task.
+INDEX should be a positive integer and a task with the number INDEX

 should already exist on the current week’s calendar.